Colonel Brekhov (deceased)

 Weight: 160 lbs

 Other Distinguishing Characteristics: the Colonel has a large, Cuban cigar dangling from his mouth most of the time, in or out of the field.
-More curiously though, he has a seeming clone in the form of Red Star, his successor, who has an uncanny resemblance to the Colonel.
+Curiously, though, he has a seeming clone in the form of Red Star, his successor, who has an uncanny resemblance to the Colonel.

 Like his father before him, Colonel Brekhov joined the military at an early age.
 Though he grew up a simple farm boy, Brekhov's father fought the Nazis at Stalingrad, a heroic feat that encouraged his son to do as his father did, and dedicate his life to his country.

 He's been in the Soviet army all of his adult life, and has worked hard to earn the rank of Colonel.
-Shortly after this, he was made the commander of the newly formed Oktober Guard, a small and tightly knit group of anti-terrorist operatives culled from all Warsaw Pact nations.
+Shortly after this, he was made the commander of the newly formed Oktober Guard, a small and tightly-knit group of anti-terrorist operatives culled from Warsaw Pact nations.

-This group was designed to counter Cobra operations world-wide, though this mission saw the Guard regularly coming into contact - and conflict - with their American counterparts: the GI Joe team.
-Of course, the two groups would grow to eventually work together to battle their common foe.
+This group was designed to counter Cobra operations world-wide, though this mission saw the Guard regularly coming into conflict with their American counterparts: the GI Joe team.
+Of course, the two groups would eventually come to work together to battle their common foe.

-When it was convenient for them to do so, that is.
+When it was convenient for both teams to do so, that is.

 A shrewd tactician, the Colonel's command style left his subordinates both in fear and in awe of the man, and they consistently performed above and beyond the call of duty - both out of fear of negative reports to his superiors as well as out of a wish to do right by the team.